A desk job certainly has its benefits, but one of the major setbacks is the lack of physical activity during the day.

 And while the Cubii is our top pick, there a lot of other great options out there to choose from.

-Take your time with this guide in order to choose the best bike or elliptical for your needs.
+Take your time with this guide in order to choose the best under desk peddler for your needs.

 The main difference is the pedals.
 Bikes have smaller pedals like a road bike and can only be used while sitting down.
 Depending on the model they may be used with your feet to work out your legs, or your hands to work out your arms.